Does Home Insurance Cover Roof Damage?

 How Roof Claims Are Paid

-Even when roof damage is covered, your payout may depend on a few key factors:
+Even when roof damage is covered, your payout will depend on a few key factors:

 Important Changes in Ohio Roof Coverage